 - The Stockdale Paradox is a concept that was popularized by Jim Collins in his book Good to Great.

-In paradox we often find some of the greatest bits of wisdom.
+We often find some of the greatest bits of wisdom in paradox.
 The difficulty in understanding a paradox comes from the fact that when it’s heard as a maxim in some kind of verbal form, it is contradictory and not intuitively grasped.
-This said, paradoxes are best understood through experience.
+Paradoxes are better understood through experience.

 The Stockdale Paradox is one such concept that, at first glance, takes some linguistic mental jumping jacks to fully grasp.
 This paradox was first put forward in Jim Collin’s book Good to Great, a seminal corporate self-help and leadership book.